 Sharing our love of music – and especially the ukulele – has led us all over the USA to give workshops at festivals, ukulele groups, schools, arts communities, and in music stores.
-We give workshops on both musical instruction and professional development for artists, and the evolution of Kansas City jazz during the wild days of the Prohibition era.
-Listed below are our most popular workshops, and we can tailor any of these to fit your group and student level.
-We’re constantly working on developing new workshops and new methods to share knowledge and encourage players, so if you have something specific in mind that you don’t see here – let’s talk!
+We give workshops and presentations on musical instruction, professional development for artists, and the evolution of Kansas City jazz during the wild days of the Prohibition era.
+Listed below are our most popular workshops and presentations.
+We can tailor any of these to fit your group and student level.
+We’re constantly working on developing new workshops and new methods to share knowledge, encourage players, and entertain, so if you have something specific in mind that you don’t see here – let’s talk!

 Email us at email@example.com